jpakele/dsc-phase-1-project-online/README.md

 ### 1.)
 What movie's made the most profit?
 Are there any traits in common with those?

-The data shows that the movies that see the most box office success, both as one of the most common and as one of the highest earners, is 'Action, animation, & Comedy'.
+The movies that see the most box office success, both as one of the most common and as one of the highest earners, is 'Action, Animation, & Comedy'.

-Drama is the most common movie type.
+'Action, Adventure, & Sci-Fi' is the second most common of the highest earners.

-Action, Adventure, & Sci-Fi is the single highest earner genre combination.
+'Action, Adventure, & Sci-Fi' is the single highest earner genre combination.

 ### 2.)
 What movies have the highest Rating?

-The data shows that purely drama movies have the highest ratings as well as being the most common genre type.
+The data shows that purely 'Drama' movies have the highest ratings as well as being the most common genre type.

-The second most common genre is Comedy & Drama in combination.
+The second most common genre is 'Comedy & Drama' in combination.

 ### 3.)
 What is the relation between the findings of Box Office Gross vs. Critical Reviews and Ratings?

-The data shows that Comedy seems to be the middle ground between high earning in box office sales and high ratings.
-Comedy didn't show to be the highest rated, the most common, or the best selling genre type.
-However, the data did show that in all instances there was some element of comedy just bellow the top spot.
-People sincerely like a good laugh and the data shows they will seek it out often and pay well for it.
+Making a well received movie is the only way to achieve huge box office success but it will not guarantee it.
+It's important to always strive to make a likeable movie because there's almost no evidence to suggest a poorly received movie will ever have a chance of finding box office success.

+In other words, it'll be a gamble but likeable movies have the best chance for higher return on investments.

 ## Recommendations

 As a new studio, it's important to build a reputation and become well known enough to be trusted for likeable content.
 'Drama' and  'Drama, Comedy' are safe and provide enough contract between one another to build a reputation for movies that are well liked.
 This is where Microsoft should start their content creation.

-As a transitional movie into higher earning genres movie with a 'Action, Animation, Comedy' genre combination will both hit on the Comedy you've established yourself for as well as intro duce a new kind of genre to your repetoire
+As a transitional movie into higher earning genres movie with a 'Adventure, Animation, Comedy' genre combination will both hit on the Comedy you've established yourself for as well as intro duce a new kind of genre to your repetoire

 Finally, moving into a movie combining 'Action, Adventure, Sci-Fi' will place Microsoft solidly into higher earning.
 Fall back to Drama and comedy for damage control with high rating on these genres of movies will solidify your place as a major player in movie media creation.